inyong37/Study/_Computer/Software/Windows.md

 **RPC is a function-level interface, with support for automatic data conversion and for communications with other operating systems.
 Using RPC, you can create high-performance, tightly coupled distributed applications.**

 ### *IPC: Windows Sockets* | [MS Docs](https://docs.microsoft.com/en-us/windows/win32/winsock/windows-sockets-start-page-2)
+Windows Sockets 2 (Winsock) enables programmers to create advanced Internet, intranet, and other network-capable applications to transmit application data across the wire, independent of the network protocol being used.

-**Windows Sockets is a protocol-independent interface.** It takes advantage of the communication capabilities of the underlying protocols.
+Windows Sockets is a protocol-independent interface.
+It takes advantage of the communication capabilities of the underlying protocols.
 In Windows Sockets 2, a socket handle can optionally be used as a file handle with the standard file I/O functions.

 **Windows Sockets are based on the sockets first popularized by Berkeley Software Distribution (BSD).
 An application that uses Windows Sockets can communicate with other socket implementation on other types of systems.
 However, not all transport service providers support all available options.**

-Windows Sockets is a protocol-independent interface capable of supporting current and emerging networking capabilities.
+**Windows Sockets is a protocol-independent interface capable of supporting current and emerging networking capabilities.**

 ## *Signal* | [MS Docs]9https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/signal?view=msvc-160)
 Sets interrupt signal handling